DivyanshuSheth/spreadsheet-qa/README.md

 ## Limitation: Conversion pipeline errors
 Errors in the .xlsx -> .png conversion pipeline can lead to incorrect answers.
 Need to ensure the pipeline is robust.
 The aspose library has a paid version with more features and with watermarking removed.
 Use the free version for now

+## Limitation:
+GPT-4o hallucinates information at times.
+Says it has found information ("Relevant Info" category) with a hallucinated answer.
+Picks "Relevant Info" sometimes even when incomplete information is found, saying the rest isn't available.
+Prompt engineering can help with this

 # Usage
 Clone the repository.
 Install the requirements using `pip install -r requirements.txt`.